emad-elsaid/emad-elsaid.github.io/source/content/posts/async rendering a page with sinatra.md

-But do we have to wait to either wait for all of them? what if we can render what's done and ignore the rest, and when we render the page again maybe other commands/queryies are finished so we render them and so on until we try to request the page one time and all queries are done so we'll render the full page.
+But do we have to wait to either wait for all of them? what if we can render what's done and ignore the rest, and when we render the page again maybe other commands/queries are finished so we render them and so on until we try to request the page one time and all queries are done so we'll render the full page.

-I think this isn't a new idea, I vaguely remember a ruby framework that does this async widgets but can remember the name at all, maybe it was introduced in one of the ruby/rails conferences/talks.
+I think this isn't a new idea, I vaguely remember a ruby framework that does this Async widgets but can remember the name at all, maybe it was introduced in one of the ruby/rails conferences/talks.

 The solution I came up with is straight forward, the interface for you should be